raspberrypilearning/scratch-exemplar/en/step_2.md

 **Online**: open the [starter project](http://rpf.io/scratchexemplaron){:target="_blank"}.

+If you have a Scratch account you can make a copy by clicking **remix**.

 **Offline**: open the [starter project](http://rpf.io/p/en/scratch-exemplar-go){:target="_blank"} in the offline editor.

 If you need to download and install the Scratch offline editor, you can find it at [rpf.io/scratchoff](http://rpf.io/scratchoff){:target="_blank"}.